 The sooner you get your dog to the vet for assessment, the better.
 Your vet will thoroughly examine the paw to rule out any foreign body or injury as the cause.
 They may also need to prescribe medication if a secondary infection has developed.

 If there’s no obvious underlying condition or cause, your vet may recommend running some tests.
-They may also ask you to monitor specific aspects of your dog’s behavior.
+They may also ask you to monitor your dog’s behavior.

 While tests are being run or a course of meds is being administered, your vet may recommend that you use a Buster Collar or similar.
 This will help to prevent your dog from doing further damage.